pauldotyu/kubestronaut/docs/kubernetes.md

 ### Install containerd

-Kubernetes uses the Container Runtime Interface (CRI) to interact with container runtimes and **containerd** is the container runtime that Kubernetes uses (it was dockerd in the past).
+Kubernetes uses the Container Runtime Interface (CRI) to interact with container runtimes and containerd is the container runtime that it uses (it was dockerd in the past).

 Install containerd on each node from the Docker repository and configure it to use systemd as the cgroup driver.